Deformations of rational curves in positive characteristic: Proof of the main theorems

-\begin{proof} We only show Theorem \ref{MainTheoremMaps:Surface} under the assumption of condition (3) or (4) because the proofs of the other cases are similar.
+\begin{proof} We only show Theorem \ref{MainTheoremMaps:Surface} under the assumption of condition (iii) or (iv) because the proofs of the other cases are similar.

-We first show that Theorem \ref{MainTheoremMaps:Surface} under the assumption of condition (4) implies Theorem \ref{MainTheoremMaps:Surface} under the assumption of condition (3).
-To see this, assume that $X,U,\mathscr{C}$ satisfy the condition (3) of Theorem \ref{MainTheoremMaps:Surface}.
+We first show that Theorem \ref{MainTheoremMaps:Surface} under the assumption of condition (iv) implies Theorem \ref{MainTheoremMaps:Surface} under the assumption of condition (iii).
+To see this, assume that $X,U,\mathscr{C}$ satisfy the condition (iii) of Theorem \ref{MainTheoremMaps:Surface}.
 Let $\eta \in U$ be the generic point.
-Replacing $U$ by a finite covering of it, we may assume that $U$ is a smooth and connected curve and irreducible components of $\mathscr{C}_{\eta}$ are geometrically irreducible over $k(\eta)$.
-Then, we replace $\mathscr{C}$ by an irreducible component that dominates $X$, and we let
+Replacing $U$ by a finite covering of it, we may assume that $U$ is a smooth and connected curve and irreducible components of $\mathscr{C}_{\eta}$ are geometrically irreducible over $\kappa(\eta)$.
+Then, we replace $\mathscr{C}$ by an irreducible component that dominates $X$, and we let $W := (\pi \times \varphi)(\mathscr{C})$ be the image of $(\pi \times \varphi)|_{\mathscr{C}}$ endowed with the reduced induced subscheme structure.
+By Lemma \ref{Lemma:StableMapFamilyImage} (ii), after replacing $U$ by an open subset of $U$ containing $u_0$, we may assume that the fiber $\pr_1^{-1}(u)$ is reduced for every $u \in U$.
+By Proposition \ref{Proposition:JacobianNumberClosedSubscheme} and Proposition \ref{Proposition:UpperSemicontinuityJacobianNumbers}, after shrinking $U$ further if necessary, we may assume that for every closed point $u \in U$ the Jacobian numbers of $\pr_1^{-1}(u) = \varphi(\mathscr{C}_{u})$ are strictly less than $p$ at every closed point.
+Therefore, $X,U,\mathscr{C}$ satisfy the condition (iv) of Theorem \ref{MainTheoremMaps:Surface}.